Keeping & Breeding The Peacock!

-(Editors' note: Peacocks are easy to keep and breed if their basic care requirements are met.
-Each issue of the Game Bird Gazette magazine has wonderful pictures and detailed information on feeding, pens for peafowl, breeding, egg laying, incubation and hatching, rearing, buying and selling, and so much more!
-In the magazine, you will also find reliable and reputable peacock breeders where you can purchase adults, peacock eggs, and peacock chicks at the cheapest prices.
-You can have peacock eggs mailed to you by postal service priority mail or chicks and adults by express mail.
-As a visitor to our website, you can subscribe to the magazine at a big discount using our quick and secure online subscription order page.
-You can also subscribe to the magazine at the Gamebird.com shopping Center.
+(Editors' note: Peacocks are easy to keep and raise if their basic care requirements are met.
+Each issue of the Game Bird Gazette magazine has wonderful pictures and detailed information on feeding, pens for peafowl, breeding, egg laying, incubation and hatching, buying and selling, and how to raise peacocks.
+There are peacocks for sale in every issue of the magazine.
+In the magazine, you will find reliable and reputable peacock breeders with peacocks for sale where you can purchase adults, peacock eggs, and peacock chicks.
+You can have peacock eggs mailed to you by postal service priority mail or grown peacocks or adults by express mail.
+As a visitor to our website, you can subscribe to the magazine at a special discount using our convenient and secure online subscription order page.
+Your subscription will begin with the very next issue!).

-Peafowl were also considered a delicacy in these cultures for centuries.
-Fortunately, few of peacock speciesare used for food today, except in some of the more remote and less civilized places where they are found in nature.
+The peacock is also considered a delicacy in some cultures for centuries.
+Fortunately, few of the peacock species are used for food today, except in some of the more remote and less civilized places where they are found in nature.
 See the printed magazine for more information on man's long held fascination and cultural aspects of the peacock.

 There are but two naturally occuring peacock species, the Indian peafowl Pavo cristatus from India, often called Blue peafowl (shown on the cover of the Game Bird Breeders Gazette magazine and child with feathers, upper left), and the Green peafowl Pavo muticus which lives farther east in Burma, Thailand, Indo China, Malaya and Java.
 It is curiously absent from Sumatra and Borneo.
 The latter peafowl has three subspecies: Spicifer in Western Burma, a duller, bluer race; Imperator in Eastern Burma, Thailand and Indo China, much brighter wid greener: and muticus in Java, which is still more brilliant.
 The last two are usually kept in America at present, and probably mixed, but for practical purposes they are just the same, the differences being noticeable only on close examination.